Tuesday, Thursday & Friday 10:00 to 22:00

 Though it wasn’t as nice a day as I’d hoped for, I did enjoy their charming outside seating area.
 There’s even a small playground for the kids and a hut to sit in if it starts raining.
 Across the street, there’s a shop to purchase their beer to go, in both kegs and bottles.
 I wouldn’t have noticed if not sitting outside but I hope to make use of it when I get there with a car someday.

 Beers: Kaiser-Pils, Kaiser Weißbier and Ur-Trunk when no seasonal is on.
-Also, bottle Weißbier.
+Also, bottled Weißbier.

 Starkbier from the middle of March